check-spelling-sandbox/forgejo-forgejo/docs/content/installation/from-package.en-us.md

 ### macOS

-Currently, the only supported method of installation on MacOS is [Homebrew](http://brew.sh/).
+Currently, the only supported method of installation on macOS is [Homebrew](http://brew.sh/).
 Following the [deployment from binary](installation/from-binary.md) guide may work, but is not supported.
 To install Gitea via `brew`: